+*** Affiliate links used.
+As an affiliate I earn from qualifying purchases.
+Thank you for considering making a purchase through my links!
+To read my full disclosure CLICK HERE.
 Age ranges listed below are publishers’ recommendations, unless I’ve noted otherwise.
 Remember, these are general guidelines — as always, you know your child best!

 Alexander, Who’s Not (Do you hear me?
 I mean it!)
 Going to Move by Judith Viorst, illustrated by Robin Preiss Glasser– Most children already know and love Alexander.
 And, he’s just as delightful and endearing in this sequel, where we see his family getting ready to move “a thousand miles away” for his dad’s new job.
 Needless to say, Alexander isn’t very happy about it… I think many children preparing for a move, especially a seemingly big move, will identify with the emotional roller coaster Alexander rides in this book.
 Ages 5-8, though our 3.5-year-old enjoys the Alexander books, too!